Do0mi/magnet/DASHBOARD_ENDPOINTS_REPORT.md

 **File Location:** `controllers/dashboard/products/products-controller.js` (lines 26-194)

 **Features / الميزات:**
-- Advanced search using MongoDB aggregation
+- Advanced search using MongoDB aggregation when search parameter is provided
-- Searches across product fields and owner information
+- Searches across product fields (name.en, name.ar, description.en, description.ar, code) and owner information (firstname, lastname)
 - Supports pagination and filtering
+- When search is used, MongoDB aggregation pipeline is used for complex queries
+- When search is not used, standard find with populate is used for better performance
+- Review counts are automatically attached to products using `attachReviewCountsToProducts` utility
+- Products are sorted by creation date (newest first)

 ---